Tanzania - Buddhist Temple & Meditation Centre

 The first resident monk to come to Tanzania was Ven Puhulwelle Vipassi thero.
 He was from Gangarama temple in Colombo.
 The arrangement of taking him from Sri Lanka to Tanzania were made by ven Galaboda Ghanissara thero and Mr. Albert Edirisinghe .They came with him to Tanzania.
 This was a very historical moment of Buddhism in Africa and particularly in Tanzania.
 He stayed here for a year and went to Brazil in North America.

 The Second monk who came to Tanzania was Ven Witarandeniye kassapa .
 He also came from Gangarama temple in Colombo .He succeeded to build the wall around the temple and he is now in Birmingham London.
-1985 ven kassapa went to Birmingham in the United Kingdom.
+In that time the first president of Tanzania, Mwalimu J.K.
+Nyerere’s elder son Andrew Nyerere came to the temple to learn Buddhism Then he went to Sri Lanka for further practice for nearly one and half years.1985 ven kassapa went to Birmingham in the United Kingdom.
 Up to now he is working there.
 He has started many projects for helping the needy people.
 He established International Buddhist Relief Organization

 (IBRO) doing many relief and charity activities around the world.